mshockwave/portfolio/content/blog/llvm-sched-interval-throughput.md

 | P1 |        2       |        5       |
 | P2 |        1       |        3       |

 When `AcquireAtCycle` is greater than zero, the instruction will not seize this resource right after being issued, but until another `AcquireAtCycle` cycles later.
-Which means the duration `BLOB` holds on each resources -- also knownw as **resource segments** -- now looks like:
+Which means the duration `BLOB` holds on each resources -- also known as **resource segments** -- now looks like:

 <div style="text-align: center;">
   <picture>